 You are NOT ALLOWED TO BURN:

-- Fire permits are required year round in the Municipal District of Foothills No. 31.
+- Fire permits are required year round in Foothills County.

 - The fire must be set at the time and place indicated on the permit.